Nick Jonas & the Administration: 2011: Promotional concerts and touring

-On December 20, the episode was online, it shows Nick performing Who I Am.
-Alongside a teaser for episode 4 went online, it shows Nick warming up his vocals for the last episode; which airs December 22, 2011.
+On December 20, the episode was uploaded online, showing Jonas performing "Who I Am".
+A teaser for episode 4 also went online, showing Jonas warming up his vocals for the last episode; which aired on December 22, 2011.

-On December 22, the last episode airs, it shows Nick Jonas & the Administration performing their version of the Jonas Brothers song Inseparable.
+On December 22, the last episode aired, showing Nick Jonas & the Administration performing their version of the Jonas Brothers song "Inseparable".

-2012-2016: Leaving Label, Jonas Brothers Tours, hiatus, reunion
+2012–2016: Leaving label, Jonas Brothers tours, hiatus and reunion

 It was announced on May 2, 2012, that the band had parted ways with their record label Hollywood Records; Jonas bought the rights of their music.
-On May 20, 2012, Nick performed an acoustic version of the songs Who I Am and Last Time Around in a six-song acoustic set between two shows of How to Succeed in Business Without Really Trying.
+On May 20, 2012, Jonas performed an acoustic version of the songs "Who I Am" and "Last Time Around" in a six-song acoustic set between two shows of How to Succeed in Business Without Really Trying.